joermo/usb-kvm/README.md

 - `usb_device` is the USB device ID that is polled intermittently to update the connected monitors depending on its connected status.
 - `monitors` represents the list of monitors connected/to be updated by the script
 - `on_connect_input` is the monitor input to use when the USB device is `connected` to the host
-- `on_disconnect_input` is the monitor input to use when the USB device is `NOT disconnected` to the host
+- `on_disconnect_input` is the monitor input to use when the USB device is `NOT connected` to the host

 The monitors must be in order that the script setup detects them in.
 For more information, see `-f` in the arguments section.